 Shape It Up

-If you have the space to let rose of Sharon grow to its natural height and shape, not much maintenance pruning is needed.
+If you have the space to let your rose of Sharon grow to its natural height and shape, not much maintenance pruning is needed.
 Examine bushes each year to see if they need shaping or trimming.
-If so, prune rose of Sharon in late winter to early spring while the plant is still dormant and before any new growth emerges.
+If so, prune the rose of Sharon using disinfected pruning shears in late winter to early spring while the plant is still dormant and before any new growth emerges.
 Flower buds form on new growth, so pruning at this time encourages branching and new growth, and doesn't cut off forming flower buds.
 Remove dead, injured or diseased branches at any time to keep the shrub healthy.

 To rejuvenate an old shrub, the first winter, cut the plant back by about one-third of the growth to ground level, choosing the oldest/largest stems.
 Remove dead wood or unthrifty growth.
 The second winter, cut back another one-third of the growth on the remaining old branches and remove the new growth on the branches you trimmed last winter.
 Repeat this during the third winter to complete the job.

 Increase Flower Size